BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/am.md

 ## Effect

-If the modulation frequency is low, that is, in the range of $0$ and $20$ Hz, we can recognize a amplitude modulation by the change of amplitude in $y(t)$.
+If the modulation frequency is low, that is, in the range of $0$ and $20$ Hz, we can recognize an amplitude modulation by the change of amplitude in $y(t)$.
 However, if we choose a modulation frequency in the range of audible frequencies, we no longer really modulate the amplitude of the signal $y(t)$ but the frequencies of the signal.

 For example, if we use $A_\text{car} = A_\text{mod} = 1$ and $f_\text{car} = 400$ Hz, $f_\text{mod} = 250$ Hz, the signal consists of three frequencies: